rubenprietodiaz/gmxQtools/README.md

         -C CLUSTER
                     Choose your cluster over the list.
-                    You can add more by modifying the code.
+                    You can add more by modifying the code -p PROTEIN
-        -p PROTEIN
                     PDB file of your protein
                     (default = protein.pdb)